 The Commissioner of Slave Statistics for Howard County was a man named Claudius Stewart.
 Claudius was Howard County’s Representative in the House from 1865-66, and became its Sheriff from 1869-71.
 He reported to have been enslaving 18 souls ranging in age from 52 to 1 on the day he was divested of them.
 He was the son of Charles Stewart, the County Surveyor.

 Here is the list of enslavers.
 The list was created in 1867, but it was a list that represented information as of November 1, 1864 (the day slavery was abolished in Maryland).
-It’s important to remember that these weren’t the only enslavers in the county, but were those expressing in 1867 their desire to be financially compensated.
+It’s important to remember that these weren’t the only enslavers in the county, but were those expressing their desire in 1867 to be financially compensated for their perceived financial losses.

 (click on the image below, and it will open for you)